While this web site is not "officially" affiliated with Red Rock State Park in any way, it was

 From Max Ernst and Dorothea Tanning to

-Nassan Gobran, Helen Frye, and Zoe Mozert to
+Nassan Gobran, Helen Frye, and Zoe Mozert,

 Sedona's History with the Arts is Thanks to

-Some Pretty Remarkable Sedona Residents!
+Some Pretty Remarkable Sedona Residents

 Helen's Dear Friend Rosie Targhetta Armijo